What Is Chemotherapy?

 - In most cases, a person gets chemo intravenously, referred to as an IV.
 An IV is a tiny tube put into a vein through the skin, usually in the arm.
 The tube is attached to a bag that holds the medicine.
 The chemo medicine flows from the bag into the vein, putting the medicine into the bloodstream.
 Then the medicine travels through the body to attack cancer cells.

 Sometimes, an IV is put into a larger blood vessel under the skin of the upper chest.
-That way, a child can get chemotherapy and other medicines through the IV and doctors won't always use a vein in the arm.
+That way, a person can get chemotherapy and other medicines through the IV and doctors won't always use a vein in the arm.

 Chemo also can be: